The Odessa File (film): Plot

 Suspicious, Peter rings Klaus' home from his hotel and, having had no answer, is wary and sees the armed assassin who is waiting for him.
 Peter sneaks into the house and awakes Klaus' mother: she mistakes him for a priest and begs him to pray for her son.
 He then tackles the assassin and manages to kill the man.
 Whilst exploring Klaus' safe, he uncovers a book, the ODESSA file, detailing every fake ID Klaus created and divulging the real identity of those he created the fake IDs for.
-Peter takes the file and hides it in a railway station locker, later giving the key to Sigi, lest anything should happen to him.
+Peter takes the file and hides it in a railway station locker, later giving the key to Sigi, in case anything should happen to him.

 Peter, victorious, returns to the Israelis and details all he has found but refuses to disclose the location of the file until Roschmann has been apprehended.
 The Israeli agents reluctantly agree to Peter's demands, and he then leaves for Roschmann's home, where he finds him living an opulent life as a munitions factory owner using an alias.
 Peter manages to gain access to the mansion and evade his security before confronting Roschmann at gunpoint.
 Peter reveals Salomon Tauber's diary to Roschmann, who attempts to deny everything, claiming Peter has been misled.
 Peter then discloses to Roschmann Salomon's description of the murder of a fellow German Wehrmacht officer at the end of the war.
 Peter goes through the unique details of the cowardly murder and then discloses that the Wehrmacht officer was in fact Peter's father.
 Roschmann, realising he is about to be exposed, panics and goes for his gun, forcing Peter to defend himself.
 Peter returns fire at Roschmann, killing the former SS officer who had killed his father.

 The detailed ODESSA files obtained by Peter are used to arrest numerous Nazi war criminals, including high-ranking members of the police.
 Later, Roschmann's factory mysteriously burns to the ground before any rockets are delivered to Egypt.